 Once you know what it is, your power is back.
 You are now in a position to solve the problem.
 Ignore the problem, and your nerves will only get more intense.

-That is why you need to learn the psychology in sport needed to emotionally prepare yourself for every scenario.
+That is why you need to learn psychology in sport to prepare yourself for every scenario emotionally.